DirectoryTree/LdapRecord-Docs/laravel/v3/testing.md

 ### Has Many

-Since some attributes are virtual in LDAP (such as the the `memberof` attribute on User objects in Active Directory), you will have to populate some attributes manually to mimic these virtual attributes.
+Since some attributes are virtual in LDAP (such as the `memberof` attribute on User objects in Active Directory), you will have to populate some attributes manually to mimic these virtual attributes.
 Let's walk through an example.